codedast/gozartahrim/README.md

 ### English

-- **Rebranding:** app name and icon changed to gozartahrim; the icon turns red while System Proxy is active.
 - **Bundled Xray-core:** no manual core download required after installing.
 - **Alt IP Finder:** finds alternate front-IPs for VLESS-over-Cloudflare profiles from two sources (Cloudflare's official IPv4 ranges and FOFA search), with priority country presets (Iran, US, Turkey, Germany, UK, China starred), automatic testing, and saving of valid results into a new subscription group.
 - **Auto-connect to the best server:** opt-in per subscription group; periodically speed-tests the group's servers and automatically switches to a better one if found.